MicrosoftDocs/ef-core-for-beginners/notes/part3/script.md

 The scaffolding creates five pages: Create, Delete, Details, Edit, and Index.

 I'm going to run the application.
 Then I'll navigate to the products Index page.
 This page lists all the products in the table.
+I'm going to leave the app running, but I'll switch back to my IDE.
 Let's look at the code.

 Looking at the constructor for the page model behind the index page, notice that we're injecting `ContosoPizzaContext` into the constructor.
 ASP.NET Core's dependency injection container takes care of this for us.
 All we have to do is make a constructor with the right signature.
 The products collection is accessed by a property on the page model class.